-Nicola Yoon Wrote 'Everything, Everything' So Her Daughter Could See Herself Reflected On The Page
+Nicola Yoon Wrote 'Everything, Everything' For The Sweetest Reason

 One of the most anticipated teen big screen dramas this summer — and, let’s face it, ever – hits theaters this weekend.
 Everything, Everything, starring Amandla Stenberg and Nick Robinson, is a summery teen romance between Maddy, the proverbial girl-in-a-bubble, and Olly, the literal boy next door, who just might free her from her cage (even if it kills her).
 Sound swoonworthy?
 It totally is.